Overview of recruitment process

 Selection committees generally consist of a minimum of two members but not more than four persons, including the chairperson.

-Members of a selection committee should be chosen on the basis of their objectivity, professionalism and ability to exercise good judgement in selecting the most suitable person for the job vacancy.
+Members of a selection committee should be chosen on the basis of their objectivity, professionalism and ability to exercise good judgment in selecting the most suitable person for the job vacancy.

 Where possible, there should representation of both genders.